temichus/scylladb/README.md

 # Install Scylla CCM, using pip ensures it will be installed *into* the
 # virtualenv (setup.py does a global install by default).
 cd /path/to/scylla-ccm
-pyenv activate dst391
+pyenv activate dtest-3.9.10
 pip install .
 ```

-To get rid of the virtual environment just delete the directory (`env` in the above example) it was created in.
+* To get rid of the virtual environment run `pyenv virtualenv-delete dtest-3.9.10`

-To deactivate the virtual environment close the terminal and start a new one (there is no `deactivate` script unfortunately).
+* To deactivate the virtual environment `cd` to another folder

-To start using the virtual environment in a new terminal just source the `bin/activate` script, like above.
+* To start using the virtual environment again just `cd` to repo folder
+* To remove automatic virtual environment enabling on `cd` just delete file `.python-version` in repo directory

 Usage